-October 2016 marked 15 years since I was designated “Official Diva” and the officialdiva.com domain was registered.
-Thanks to advances in technology and medicine, the loving care of family and friends, I’m still here!
+October 2021 marked 20 years since I was designated “Official Diva” and the officialdiva.com domain was registered.
+Thanks to advances in technology and medicine and the loving care of family and friends, I’m still here!
 A stage-four colon cancer survivor, now CANCER FREE, I’m looking forward to attending Balloon Fiesta annually again.
-Thanks to Facebook, in the past couple years I’ve been able to reconnect with members of my ballooning family from all over the world.
+Thanks to Facebook, in the past couple of years I’ve been able to reconnect with members of my ballooning family from all over the world.
 If you are among those friends or a new friend with a spurring passion for ballooning and ballooning events, I invite you to join our Balloon Talk group on Facebook.

 It was a privilege to serve the world’s largest ballooning event as its primary adviser for online presentation, promotion, and communications from 1995 through 2001.
 In November 2001, the event announced the loss of its title sponsor of 10 years.
 When the 2001 event wrap-up was over I realized I needed to make some changes, too.
 It was time for me to step back and for my staff to take on the bulk of the work.